miguelcnf/replay/README.md

 It happens to use ansible-playbook magic under the hood - in fact this is pretty much a nasty hack wrapping over ansible-playbook.

-Note that this is a hack and it's heavilly untested, I mean, until now it was only executed on my laptop - so use it at your own risk!
+Note that this is heavilly untested, I mean, until now it was only executed on my laptop - so use it at your own risk!

 ## usage